Ed-Yang/gpuctl/README.md

 A few examples of action script are provided for reference, besides it is feasible to write a script to send syslog, email or telegram message, etc.

-- scripts/rate.sh: get miner's current hashrate
 - scripts/restart.sh: restart miner
 - scripts/reboot.sh: reboot rig

-If a failure is detected (over heat or under rate), the gpuctl will invoke the given script with slot name as argument.
+If a failure is detected, the gpuctl will invoke the given script with slot name as argument.

 Take the 'ethminer' as example, if we want to implement while error is detected, the gpuctl will inform 'ethminer' program to restart itself, we should fill in the correct mapping for slot to TCP port number which the ethminer listened to.